Slava1146/effective-auto-waffle/README.md

 ## 1 - About the author

-Hi all and welcome to my first piblic repository!
+Hi all and welcome to my first public repository!
 My name is Slava.
 I am a QA Engineer with expertise in functional and non-functional testing, ensuring software quality across web, mobile, and integrated systems.
 My experience includes:
 - Functional Testing: New features, web services, integration testing, smoke/regression testing, mobile testing.
 - Non-Functional Testing: Compatibility, UI/GUI, usability, internationalization/localization, and requirements validation.
 - Bug Reporting & Verification: Identifying, documenting, and tracking issues for efficient resolution.